Budapest: Topography

 Budapest, strategically placed at the centre of the Pannonian Basin, lies on an ancient route linking the hills of Transdanubia with the Great Plain.
-By road it is 216 km south-east of Vienna, 545 km south of Warsaw, 1565 km south-west of Moscow, 1122 km north of Athens, 1235 km north-east of Rome, 788 km north-east of Milan, 443 km south-east of Prague, 343 km north-east of Zagreb, 748 km north-east of Split and 1329 km north-west of Istanbul.
+By car, it is 216 km southeast of Vienna, Austria; 545 km south of Warsaw, Poland; 1,565 km southwest of Moscow, Russia; 1,122 km north of Athens, Greece; 1,235 km northeast of Rome, Italy; 788 km northeast of Milan, Italy; 443 km southeast of Prague, Czech Republic; 343 km northeast of Zagreb, Croatia; 748 km northeast of Split, Croatia; and 1,329 km northwest of Istanbul, Turkey.

 The 525 sqkm area of Budapest lies in Central Hungary, surrounded by settlements of the agglomeration in Pest county.
 The capital extends 25 and 29 km in the north–south, east–west direction respectively.
 The Danube enters the city from the north; later it encircles two islands, Óbuda Island and Margaret Island.
 The third island Csepel Island is the largest of the Budapest Danube islands, however only its northernmost tip is within city limits.
 The river that separates the two parts of the city is 230 m wide at its narrowest point in Budapest.
 Pest lies on the flat terrain of the Great Plain while Buda is rather hilly.

 The wide Danube was always fordable at this point because of a small number of islands in the middle of the river.
 The city has marked topographical contrasts: Buda is built on the higher river terraces and hills of the western side, while the considerably larger Pest spreads out on a flat and featureless sand plain on the river's opposite bank.
-Pest's terrain rises with a slight eastward gradient, so the easternmost parts of the city lie at the same altitude as Buda's smallest hills, notably Gellért Hill and Castle Hill.
+Pest's terrain rises with a slight eastward gradient, so the easternmost parts of the city lie at the same elevation as Buda's smallest hills, notably Gellért Hill and Castle Hill.